spikija/retool-help-doc/help.md

 One should start by filling out the "Cases" form with general data.
 This form will later be updated upon correct cerebral amyloid angiopathy classification.

 Source of data: usually from PDF documents from hospital-based systems or interviews.
-Categorisation of cerebral amyloid angiopathy: done by an expert user.
+Categorisation of cerebral amyloid angiopathy: done by an expert user, mostly study physician.

 Author: Slaven Pikija
 Last Changed: 13.06.2025